 BIOGRAPHY

-His most recent restorations include David Schickele's Bushman, Nancy Savoca's Household Saints, Peter Kass and Ed Emshwiller's Time of the Heathen, Nietzchka Keene's The Juniper Tree featuring Björk, Richard Beymer's The Innerview, and Eleanor Antin's The Man Without a World.
+His most recent restorations (in partnership with organizations including UCLA Film & Television Archive, Pacific Film Archive, Lightbox Film Center, Milestone Films, Arbelos, and Criterion) include: David Schickele's Bushman, Nancy Savoca's Household Saints, Peter Kass and Ed Emshwiller's Time of the Heathen, Richard Beymer's The Innerview, Eleanor Antin's The Man Without a World and a new 4K digital revisitation of his landmark 35mm work on Charles Burnett's Killer of Sheep, originally released in 2007.
 His recent film The Case of the Vanishing Gods premiered at the Locarno Film Festival in fall 2021 and was named to Jonathan Rosenbaum's list of ten best films of 2022.

 photo by Kris Cohen